RickDW/bikey/README.md

 # Python package for Simulink-based reinforcement learning environments.

+This package contains custom OpenAI Gym environments that can interface with a Simulink simulation running in Matlab.
+This can be a powerful combination as Simulink is often used in engineering fields.
+Anyone who has experience with creating Simulink simulations can easily create brand new environments without learning anything new.
+At the same time, you can keep using the reinforcement learning libraries that you are familiar with using in Python.

+As a final note, this package was meant to be used with [Spacar](http://spacar.nl/spacar) simulations, which can be run inside Simulink.
+Spacar is a software package for the dynamic modelling and control of flexible multibody systems".
+The software is currently being developed by the Faculty of Engineering Technology at the University of Twente.

 **This package is not 100% finished.
 There is a bug that is likely caused by Spacar.
 However, Spacar is supposed to be completely optional, and the code should run fine without it.
-I want to refactor the code so it is more suited for Simulink files without Spacar dependencies.
-I am unsure when this will be finished, but I am aiming for sometime in the next two months.**
+I want to refactor the code so it is more suited for use without Spacar, however I am unsure when this will be finished.
+I am aiming for sometime in the next two months.**

-If you are using or improving this package I would love to hear about it.

-This package contains custom OpenAI Gym environments that can interface with a [Spacar](http://spacar.nl/spacar) simulation.
-Spacar is a software package for "the dynamic modelling and control of flexible multibody systems".
-The software is currently being developed by the Faculty of Engineering Technology at the University of Twente.
-With these environments, controllers can be created using reinforcement learning (RL).

 ## Installation instructions
 To install this Python package, use Python's pip tool: